 - If you refer to a well-known and commonly accessible reference book, don’t mention all the publication information – only edition and publication year.

 - Previously, the MLA style used underlining in titles.
-This has been replaced by italicizing.
+Recently, the standard MLA heading formatting has been replaced by italicizing.

-- The latest edition of the MLA style guide suggests that there is no need in mentioning URLs, for Internet addresses tend to change very often.
+- The latest edition of the MLA format citation guide suggests that there is no need in mentioning URLs, for Internet addresses tend to change very often.
 You should only mention them if there is any doubt that readers will be able to find them in any other way.

 - Abbreviations: n. pag. – no pagination, n.p. – no publisher’s name, n.d. – no date.

 As you may see, the MLA style influences the citation and bibliography formatting most of all.
 There are certain other points, but you can clear them up by asking your professor.
-Remember to study the guide carefully before beginning to work on your paper, for if you omit something, it may be very bothersome to make alterations during the later stages of your work.
+Remember to study the guide and related essay writing tips carefully before beginning to work on your paper, for if you omit something, it may be very bothersome to make alterations during the later stages of your work.

-Please notice that here only the most major points are mentioned and, if you have to deal with a situation that is not mentioned here, we recommend that you consult the MLA Style guide for further information on other cases of formatting.
+Please notice that here only the most major points are mentioned and, if you have to deal with a situation that is not mentioned here, we recommend that you consult the latest guide for the proper MLA format information on other cases of formatting.

 Remember, it is better to use correct formatting from the stage of writing drafts.
 It is also recommended to write down all the information considering sources you take as a basis at the stage of literature research so as not to forget some important details.